 Treatments

 - Craniosynostosis.
-If a CT scan confirms a diagnosis of craniosynostosis, surgery to separate the skull bones is recommended.
-This procedure relieves pressure in the skull, allowing the brain to expand and the bones to grow in a more normal shape.
-Reconstructive surgery is generally done before age 1.
-The pediatric neurosurgeons, craniofacial surgeons and dedicated pediatric anesthesiologists with the Cleft & Craniofacial Anomalies Program at Riley at IU Health are highly skilled in performing this delicate surgery.
-They see more patients with craniosynostosis than any other hospital in the Midwest.
+If a CT scan shows craniosynostosis, surgery to separate the skull bones is advised.
+This procedure relieves pressure in the skull so the brain can expand and grow to a normal shape.
+Doctors typically perform reconstructive surgery before the baby turns one.
+The Cleft and Craniofacial Anomalies Program is highly skilled in performing this delicate surgery.

-- Syndromic craniosynostosis.
-Multiple suture craniosynostosis requires surgical treatment.
-Several surgeries are necessary to correct the condition as your child grows and develops.
-Early treatment leads to the best outcomes.
+- Syndromic craniosynostosis: Multiple surgeries are necessary to correct the condition as your child grows and develops.
+Once again, early treatment leads to the best outcomes.

 Key Points to Remember